What is RFM Analysis? Benefits & Why You Need It Now?

 data['M_Score'] = pd.qcut(data['Monetary'], 5, labels=[1, 2,

-Step 3: Combine RFM Scores
+Step 3: Assign RFM Scores

 Step 4: Segment Customers